m-morrone/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 .. code-block:: ruby

    # We allow users to run VMs on their workstations.
-   # If you don't want this, just don't include this class.
+   # If you do not want this, just do not include this class.
    # If this is installed, VM creation and management is still limited by PolicyKit

    class site::virt {